Bideford: Radio

 Local radio was provided by Heart North Devon.
 The station, which started in 1992 and originally called Lantern FM, was based in Bideford in a building named "the Lighthouse", and later moved to an industrial estate in nearby Barnstaple.
-In April 2009 the station was rebranded as part of the Heart Network, losing the long-standing Lantern FM name.
+In April 2009, the station was rebranded as part of the Heart Network, losing the long-standing Lantern FM name.
 In August 2010, amid much controversy, the station was merged with its sister operations in other areas of Devon and all operations were moved to new studios in Exeter and renamed Heart Devon.
 As a result, numerous members of staff at Barnstaple were made redundant.
 Since then, many of the Lantern FM team, past and present, have reunited to create The Voice, a local radio station currently broadcasting across Devon on DAB Digital radio.
 The radio station was launched on FM in January 2014 after being granted an FM Licence.

+Television

+Local news and television programmes are provided by BBC South West and ITV West Country.
+Television signals are received from the Huntshaw Cross TV transmitter and the local relay transmitter situated in Westward Ho!.